fabriziogiordano/policy/terms-of-service.md

 Waiver; Representations & Warranties
 ------------------------------------

-When you upload a video or submit materials or comments to Vimeo, you cannot then sue us for making allowable use of what you've submitted, as specified under these Terms.
+When you upload a video or submit materials or comments to Vimeo, you cannot then sue us for making allowable use of what you’ve submitted, as specified under these Terms.
 For examples of allowable uses, see "Video Uploads" and "Non-Video Submissions" above.

 By uploading or otherwise submitting a video or Submission, you waive the right to make any claim against VIMEO, LLC or any of its respective parents, subsidiaries, affiliates, successors, assigns, employees, agents, directors, officers or shareholders related to the video or Submission, including, but not limited to, unfair competition, intellectual property infringement, invasion of privacy, negligence, breach of implied contract or breach of confidentiality, and you further waive all moral rights, so-called "droits morales" and any right of attribution you may have in any materials uploaded or sent to us by you.